saverchenko2002/trigger-lwc/README.md

 2. In setup move to Opportunity page layout and add "Add tasks" quick action from Lightning Actions list to Opportunity layout actions.
 ##                                           DEMO STEPS
 1. Move to opportunities tab and create new opportunity record.
-2. Change its stage name to "Needs Analysis"/press "Add tasks" button.
+2. Change its stage name to "Needs Analysis" or press "Add tasks" button.
 If opportunity has no active tasks with the subject values, which were written in prerequisites, respective tasks will be created.
 3. You can repiet demo step 2 procedure with partially selected completed tasks or with all active tasks to make sure it work safely.